The Lava Lamp: Any Truly Groovy '60s Pad Had One. Did Yours?

-The Charm of the Lava Lamp
+The First Lava Lamp

-Although Lava Lamps are not a thing of the past, they sure do take me way back.
 Lava Lamps were first invented in 1963 by a British accountant named, Edward Craven-Walker.
 Oddly enough, his inspiration came from, of all things, an egg timer.
 This particular egg timer had been a homemade project fashioned out of a glass cocktail shaker filled with liquid.
 The egg timer, which was used in a local pub, was sitting on a stovetop bubbling when it caught his eye.
 It intrigued Craven-Walker and the wheels started turning.

 Lava Lamps function by the wax mixture expanding as it heats up, resulting in it having a reduced density that causes it to rise.
 When the wax mixture rises, it moves to the top of the globe which is cooler than the part of the globe closest to the light bulb.
 When the wax cools a bit, it contracts and sinks back down where it heats up and rises again.
 As the wax expands and contracts it creates blobs of color that float up and down within the globe.